abdulrahmannawar/BumpAllocatorCpp/README.md

 1. During testing, it was observed that initialising the allocator with a size of 4 and then allocating 1 integer caused a segmentation fault in a function of format void function(void).
 However this is not the case when using l/r-value referencing.

 2. In regular use cases of the bump allocator, bumping downwards is almost always efficient.
 However during some tests the bump_up would take less time to accomplish the task given.
 This could be because compiler may optimise code differently, and the generated assembly might favor one allocator over the other.
-The specifics of how the compiler optimizes the code can influence performance of either allocator.
+The specifics of how the compiler optimises the code can influence performance of either allocator.

 3. Passing void to a function and initialising the bumper object in body is approximately 3-4 times slower than passing by r-value according to multiple runs of this, however bump_down is faster than bump_up in this case.